1. The Domain of Phonetics

 Dennis Klatt (-1988) develops the KlattTalk text-to-speech system, which became the basis for the DecTalk product, 1983:

-Famously, DECTalk has been used by Stephen Hawking for so long that he is now recognised by its synthetic voice.
+Famously, DECTalk was used by Stephen Hawking for so long that he became identified by its synthetic voice.

 Kai-fu Lee demonstrates Sphinx, the first large-vocabulary, speaker-independent, continuous speech recognition system, 1988.